 It’s important that our donors understand the full implications involved in donating, and feel sure that they wish to continue with the process.

 Thanks for taking the time to read this information.
 If you’d like to give someone the chance to start a family, the first step is to get in touch with us.
-Pleas visit our Sperm Donation website at www.simplyspermdonors.com where you will find more information and an online application form.
-We’ll then confirm that you could be a prospective donor, and send you our donor information pack.
-If you are still happy we will arrange for you to meet us over coffee at the clinic where after a brief discussion we will arrange a semen analysis, so we can check that your sperm meets the criteria for donation..
-The process is easy and very confidential.
+We’ll take your details, confirm that you could be a prospective donor, and send you our donor information pack.
+We’ll also book you in for a semen analysis, so we can check that your sperm meets the criteria for donation.